ryanatkn/gro/src/docs/unbundledDevelopment.md

 - single page Svelte appliations that also have a server
 - Node modules, like libraries and standalone servers

+> Gro is not yet 1.0!
+Some use cases are particularly rough right now.

 In the long run, Gro plans to add support for server side rendering and static site generation, but today these are low priority.
 We recommend using [Sapper](https://github.com/sveltejs/sapper) for most websites.